Stump the chumps. Create strong passwords and use Multifactor Authentication (MFA).

 - Use a unique password for each site you log into.

-- Consider using a password manager, like LastPass, to keep all your passwords in one place.
+- Consider using a password manager to keep all your passwords in one place.

 - Use a passphrase that is long in length but easy to remember.
 This way you don't have to write your password down.